Read the following passage and answer the questions below it.

 The evidence is crystal clear: Physical activity is great for children.
 Researchers around the world agree that young people who are active have better brain function, higher self-esteem, more motivation and better school performance.

 During the school day, children do not need to exercise for long periods of time.
 A review of studies published in 2011 found that short bursts of physical activity - 10 minutes or less - increased pupils’ attention in the classroom.
 Children who took short breaks for physical activity also performed better in school and displayed lower stress levels and better moods.

 What about linking physical activity with teaching?
 A review published in 2015 found that when children learn while moving their bodies, they perform significantly better on standardised tests.
 There are all sorts of examples of how to make this happen, such as doing jumping jacks while spelling words.

 (Adapted from this article on the Psychology Today website)

-Do the statements below agree with the ideas expressed by the author?
-Write YES, NO or NOT GIVEN.
+Do the statements below agree with the views expressed in the passage?
+Answer YES, NO or NOT GIVEN.

 - Physical exercise can make children feel better about themselves.